V4Fire/Client/src/components/base/b-list/README.md

 ## Usage

-### Using the component with a provided list of items and a default active item
+### Using a component with a provided list of elements and a default active element

 ```
 < b-list :items = [ &